To All the Fatherless Women on Father's Day

 And since the reality is that your father will never heal the wound he left you with, it falls to you, yourself to begin a process of healing so that you don't expect anyone else to be responsible for fixing that gaping hole in your psyche.

 There is writing about this, of course, since there is writing about every subject.
-H. Norman Wright's book, Healing the Father Wound is one.
+H. Norman Wright's book, Healing For the Father Wound is one.
 The book talks about "father-shaped holes" and different unhealthy ways in which fatherless girls respond to their wounding.
 Some become promiscuous, confusing sex with love; others go in the opposite direction and become asexual, never able to trust intimacy.
 There is the superwoman syndrome -- always pushing yourself to have the 4.0 GPA, or the most billable hours, or the most perfect body - and sometimes ALL of those things and more.
 There is anger management difficulty, and boundary issues, on-going depression, the wreckage of failed relationships.
-A full review of the book can be read here: Healing the Father Wound

 Other books include Pamela Thomas's Book Fatherless Daughters: Turning Power to Forgiveness.